 German autograph card by Karstadt.
 Caption: Sascha Hehn trägt Globetrotter von KARSTADT.

 Alexander Josef Alberto ‘Sascha’ Hehn was born in 1954 in Munich.
-He is one of the four sons of film actor Albert Hehn from his fourth marriage to Gardy Artinger, a former beauty-queen and assistant director.
+He is one of the four sons of film actor Albert Hehn from his fourth marriage to Gardy Artinger, a former beauty queen and assistant director.

 After the divorce of his parents, he lived with his mother in the Munich suburb of Grünwald.
-At the age of five he made his film debut in the Heimatfilm Hubertusjagd/Hubertus Castle (Hermann Kugelstadt, 1959) starring Wolf Albach-Retty and Angelika Meissner in her final role.
+At the age of five, he made his film debut in the Heimatfilm Hubertusjagd/Hubertus Castle (Hermann Kugelstadt, 1959) starring Wolf Albach-Retty and Angelika Meissner in her final role.
 More film roles for Hehn followed soon.

-He had parts in the melodrama Ein Student ging vorbei/A student passed by (Werner Klingler, 1960) with Luise Ullrich, and the Schlager and Heimat film Drei weiße Birken/Three White Birches (Hans Albin, 1961), starring Erika Remberg.
-As a pupil, he was so busy with his acting career that he left school before he reached the middle school.
+Hehn had parts in the melodrama Ein Student ging vorbei/A Student Passed By (Werner Klingler, 1960) with Luise Ullrich, and the Schlager and Heimat film Drei weiße Birken/Three White Birches (Hans Albin, 1961), starring Erika Remberg.
+As a pupil, he was so busy with his acting career that he left school before he reached middle school.
+During the 1960s he could be seen in many TV films, such as Der doppelte Nikolaus/The Double Nicholas (Rainer Erler, 1964), and the TV series Alarm in den Bergen/Alarm in the Mountains (1965) with Armin Dahlen.

+In 1971, Hehn returned to the cinema in the soft sex film Schülerreport/Fresh, Young and Sexy (Eberhard Schröder, 1971), based on the schedule of the Schulmädchen-Report genre which was very successful in the early 1970s.
 In the following years, the handsome teenager starred in a dozen German sexploitation films with such titles as Mädchen beim Frauenarzt/Girls at the Gynecologist (Ernst Hofbauer, 1971), Die Klosterschülerinnen/Sex Life in a Convent (Eberhard Schröder, 1972), and Junge Mädchen mögen’s heiß, Hausfrauen noch heißer/Crackajacks (Eberhard Schröder, 1973) with Birgit Bergen.

 To avoid military service, Hehn falsely announced his first residence in West Berlin and later he had to serve a five-week prison sentence.
 In 1982 he was a soldier for several months with the mountain hunters in Landsberg am Lech.